 Realistic Expectations From Your Painters

-When you understand the customer’s problem and he accepts your position, you can start to work together to find a win-win solution.
-Ask him whether the product really needs all the “bells and whistles” that he originally requested and give him an alternative.
+When you manage the customer’s realistic expectations from your painters and he accepts your position, you can start to work together to find a win-win solution Ask him whether the product really needs all the “bells and whistles” that he originally requested and give him an alternative.
 Could you perhaps produce a less complex product for him earlier, or for a lower cost?

 Make sure that any alternatives you do offer are feasible before you suggest them.
 For instance, if you bring forward a deadline, what impact will it have on your team’s workload?
 How will it affect the budget?